 What is the project about?

 Goals for Life is funded by Children in Need.
-The 10 week project combines physical activity, peer support and workshops to improve the well-being of young people aged 11-18 years with the aim of improving self-esteem and self-confidence, improving relationships with peers and increasing positive empowerment.
+The 10-week project combines physical activity, peer support, and workshops to improve the wellbeing of young people aged 11-18-years-old, with the aim of improving self-esteem and self-confidence, improving relationships with peers, and increasing positive empowerment.

-Our project is delivered in a range of environments including schools, youth clubs, young people’s mental health services, and excluded school provisions.
+Our project is delivered in a range of environments, including schools, youth clubs, young people’s mental health services, and excluded school provisions.
 We engage young people often, but not exclusively, through physical activity.
-Our person-centred, non-judgemental, caring approach helps us to understand their needs.
-The programme and its interactive workshops are co-produced with the group in order that they can work with us to build the project around their individual and group needs.
+Our person-centred, non-judgemental, and caring approach helps us to understand each individual’s bespoke requirements.
+The programme and its interactive workshops are co-produced with participants so that they can work with us to build the project around their individual and group needs.

 What difference does it make?

-The young people who have attended the programme tell us they now feel more confident, feel more able to manage stress, feel better about themselves and feel they better understand the needs of other people.
+The young people who have attended the programme have reported feeling more confident, more able to manage stress, better about themselves, and that they better understand the needs of other people.